HenriquesLee/Data-Science-Dashboard-Datazen_Trek/README.md

 # Interactive Data Science Dashboard

-Welcome to the **Interactive Data Science Dashboard** – a Streamlit-based interactive platform that allows users to explore datasets, visualize correlations, and train machine learning models (currently featuring linear regression).
+Welcome to the **Interactive Data Science Dashboard** – a Streamlit-based platform that allows users to explore datasets, visualize correlations and perform Linear Regreession.

-This project was developed as part of the **Datazen Trek Project by me,Lee Henriques**.
+This project was developed as part of the **Datazen Trek Project by me, Lee Henriques**.

 ## Table of Contents